msfninja/schedule/README.md

   port: 150
 ```

-Where assumably the default number 150 represents the port.
+Where presumably the default number 150 represents the port.
 Changing this to a value that is not a valid TCP/UDP port will result in an error upon initiating the server.

 ### Compiling Sass Code

 Make sure you have Sass installed before proceeding with this section.
 To see how to install Sass, follow [this section](#sass-installation) first.

 So far, Schedule has only one Sass style sheet.
-To compile it into CSS code that is being served to the client, run the below command in your shell (assuming your current working directory is the project's root directory):
+To compile it into CSS code that will be served to the client, run the below command in your shell (assuming your current working directory is the project's root directory):

 ```bash
 sass ./server/client/sass/stylesheet.sass ./public/client/css/stylesheet.css